gradle/gradle-talks/talks/c-plus-plus/src/slides/01-slides.md

 * Usage aware dependency resolution: compile-time vs link-time vs runtime vs debug
 * 'Must use' dependencies: must use same version of headers and binary at compile and runtime.

-## Standardization

-Gradle has plenty to help you define your own standards and conventions:

-* Configuration injection for multi-project builds
-* Define up your conventions in a plugin and share this across builds
-* Shared lifecycle for JVM and native projects
-* Use the wrapper for reproducible and zero-admin builds

-## IDE integration

-Eclipse CDT integration

-Visual Studio coming soon ...

 # Why Gradle for C/C++?

 ## Why Gradle?